 - So instead of using bleach on your clothing or household items – throw them out in the sun.
 The sun not only whitens but disinfects.

 - Keep a Mr. Clean Magic Eraser in the shower.
 I’ve wasted so many hours sitting in my tub scrubbing it with chemical cleaners.
 No more.
 Now I just keep a magic eraser in my shower and while my conditioner does its thing I scrub the place down.
 YOU WILL BE AMAZED.
 It gets off absolutely everything with no noxious fumes and no need to waste another Saturday morning doing it.
 TRY IT.

 - Microwave cleaner.
-Put a glass bowl of vinegar, lemon and water in your microwave for two minutes.
+Put an Angry Mama in the microwave for 7 minutes filled with vinegar, lemon, and water.
 This concoction breaks up stuck on food in your microwave so you just have to wipe it away when it’s done.
 Plus, it smells delightful.